mattyfew/lectures/three_js/README.md

 Three.js has several built-in geometries, including ConeGeometry, CircleGeometry, RingGeometry, PolyhedronGeometry, etc. We use the **SphereGeometry** because planet earth is a sphere.
 The 3 arguments it takes are the radius, widthSegments, and heightSegments.

 From there we use the **PhongMaterial**, which is a special material that gives our mesh a shiny finish.
 Note there are plenty of other material options, check the [docs](https://threejs.org/docs/index.html) for a full list.
-Then, using **TextureLoader**, we load a skin of planet earth and map that to our material.
+Using **TextureLoader**, we load a skin of planet earth and map that to our material.

 In summary, we create a new geometry and material.
 We then use these to create a new mesh.
 Lastly, we add our earthMesh to our scene.

 ### OrbitControls

 Three.js has several very cool control types offering various ways to interact with the scene.
 Examples include *FirstPersonControls* (like a first-person shooter game) and *FlyControls* (fly around the scene like Superman).
-We will use **OrbitControls**, which allows us to drag and move around our planet.
+We will use **OrbitControls**, which allows us to drag and move around the camera (not the planet!) as we *orbit* around our planet.
 These controls take the camera and element being rendered as arguments.

 OrbitControls does not come baked into Three.js.
 The separate files can be found in the [Three.js repo](https://github.com/mrdoob/three.js/tree/dev/examples/js/controls).
 We must include it in our project directory, then include it in our index.html: